dlebansais/Easly-Controller/README.md

 The focus layer introduces several features.

-### Node semantics

-A collection can require to be non-empty (for example, a path).
-In that case, a semantic object is associated to the node, and the corresponding collection has the `IsNeverEmpty` property set to true.
-More semantic can be added in next layers.

 ### Frame visibility.

 Starting with the focus layer, the content of a node can be only partially visible, for example if some information is redundant, such as a boolean or an enum having the default value.
 Several types of visibility are introduced: